Stamp Duty Calculator

 Key Takeaways

-• Multiple Dwellings Relief (MDR) was abolished effective 1 June 2024 — it is no longer available for most purchases.
+• Multiple Dwellings Relief (MDR) was abolished effective 1 June 2024.
+It is no longer available for most purchases.

 • If the annexe is integrated, the full combined price is taxed as one residential property.

-• On a £380,000 purchase (house + separate annexe), the SDLT difference can be £4,000 depending on classification.
+• On a £380,000 purchase (house plus separate annexe), the SDLT difference can be £4,000 depending on classification.

 • An annexe used as an office but physically self-contained can still be classified as a separate dwelling by HMRC.